lanarhmd/GroupB_Project/README.md

 ![1](htts://user-images.githubusercontent.com/96851738/151132353-10cbce2e-ef37-41ed-b535-5fc985b6bfae.png)
 ![2](htts://user-images.githubusercontent.com/96851738/151132458-77e89025-013e-4c29-8818-6965f4487398.png)

-  <p> This is the first page that user can see after click on out website.
-We provide a simple introduction and also provide a picture gallery and video to attract them to join our tuition centre. <p>
+  This is the first page that user can see after click on out website.
+We provide a simple introduction and also provide a picture gallery and video to attract them to join our tuition centre.

-    <li>Tutor Registration Page
+   Tutor Registration Page

    ![image](https://user-images.githubusercontent.com/97616199/151120155-345d7fd4-d34d-403a-a033-dd811023daa9.png)

   <p> This is the page where a person can apply to be a tutor in our tuition centre.
 The user needs to fill in some of her/his basic details.
 It is just a simple and an intuitive form. <p>

-    <li>Student Registration Page
+    Student Registration Page
   ![mmhjh](https://user-images.githubusercontent.com/61736340/151133124-c5c10788-cb2a-487d-a257-11d024dbc71b.png)

-    <p> This Student Registration Form allows students to quickly and easily sign up for their class tuition with their prefered subject.<p>
+   This Student Registration Form allows students to quickly and easily sign up for their class tuition with their prefered subject.

   <h3> 6.0 .
 What is the challenge/difficulties to develop the application </h3>